beetbox/beets/docs/plugins/lyrics.rst

 You also need to `register for a Google API key`_.
 Set the ``google_API_key`` configuration option to your key.
-Then add 'google' to the list of ``sources``(or use default list) to enable the Google backend : if you use default ``google_engine_ID``, we recommend limiting sources to ``musixmatch google`` as 'lyrics.com' and 'lyricwiki' pages are already included in 'google's results.
+Then add ``google`` to the list of sources in your configuration (or use default list, which includes it as long as you have an API key).
+If you use default ``google_engine_ID``, we recommend limiting the sources to ``musixmatch google`` as the other sources are already included in the Google results.

 .. _register for a Google API key: https://code.google.com/apis/console.